IainMF/Mens_Rights_NZ/Issues/State Obligations.md

 > States parties should periodically **review existing legislation, policies, strategies and programmes** in relation to economic, social and cultural rights, and adopt any necessary changes to ensure that they are consonant with their obligations under article 3 of the Covenant.[^60]

 ### Adequate resources
-> Promoting  equality  of  women  through the  formulation  and implementation  of  national  plans  of  action  and  other  relevant  policies  and  programmes  in  line  with  the  Beijing  Declaration and Platform for Action, and allocating **adequate human and financial  resources** CEDA
+> Promoting  equality  of  women  through the  formulation  and implementation  of  national  plans  of  action  and  other  relevant  policies  and  programmes  in  line  with  the  Beijing  Declaration and Platform for Action, and allocating **adequate human and financial  resources** CEDAW GR 28 -p.38

 ### Positive measures